Quantifying the Internal Validity of Weighted Estimands: Introduction

-In the second case, when the CATE function is assumed to be known, we show that $\mu(a,\tau_0)$ can be written as an average treatment effect whenever it lies in the convex hull of CATE values, a weaker criterion than having nonnegative weights.
-The maximum values of $\Prob(W^*=1)$ and $\Prob(W^*=1\mid W_0=1)$ now depend on $\tau_0$, and can be obtained via linear programming when $X$ is discrete.
-We show the solution to this linear program also admits a closed-form expression even when the support of $X$ includes discrete, continuous, and mixed components.
-This expression can be used to derive plug-in estimators.
+We also consider the possibility that the CATE function is known.
+If $\tau_0$ is known, we show that $\mu(a,\tau_0)$ can be written as an average treatment effect whenever it lies in the convex hull of CATE values, a weaker criterion than having nonnegative weights.
+The MIV and MR now depend on $\tau_0$, and can be obtained via linear programming when $X$ is discrete.
+We show that this linear program has a closed-form solution even when the support of $X$ includes continuous components, which would usually lead to an infinite-dimensional linear program.
+If the researcher estimates and compares the MIVs and MRs in the cases where $\tau_0$ is unrestricted and where it is known, they can evaluate the importance of treatment effect heterogeneity for the interpretation of $\mu(a,\tau_0)$ in a given application.

+We further specialize our framework to several popular estimands in additive linear models: OLS under unconfoundedness, 2SLS under local average treatment effect (LATE) assumptions, and TWFE under parallel trends and variation in treatment timing.
+For each, we provide closed-form expressions for the MIV\@.
+We also propose an analog estimator of $\amax^{-1}$, establish its nonstandard limiting distribution, and provide inference procedures.
+We compute our diagnostics in four empirical applications, which draw on papers published in the \textit{American Economic Review} and \textit{Quarterly Journal of Economics}.
+These applications illustrate how our framework can diagnose problems with negative weights and quantify the loss of internal validity caused by highly nonuniform but nonnegative weights.